Pain in invertebrates: Social interaction

 Social behavior is widespread in invertebrates, including cockroaches, termites, aphids, thrips, ants, bees, Passalidae, Acari, spiders, and more.
 Social interaction is particularly salient in eusocial species but applies to other invertebrates as well.

 Jeffrey A. Lockwood, citing previous authors, argues that awareness of how other minds operate may be an important requirement for social interaction.
 Social behavior indicates that insects can recognize information conveyed by other insects, and this suggests they may also have some self-awareness.
 Lockwood asserts: "it is rather implausible to contend that through sensory mechanisms an insect is aware of the environment, other insects, and the needs of conspecifics but through some neural blockage, the same insect is selectively unconscious of sensory input about itself."

 Protective legislation

 In the UK from 1993 to 2012, the common octopus (Octopus vulgaris) was the only invertebrate protected under the Animals (Scientific Procedures) Act 1986.
 In 2012, this legislation was extended to include all cephalopods, in accordance with a general EU directive, which states that "there is scientific evidence of their [cephalopods] ability to experience pain, suffering, distress and lasting harm."

+In 2022, the UK Animal Welfare (Sentience) Act recognized the sentience of cephalopods and decapods, requiring the government to consider their wellbeing in future policymaking.
+In December 2025, pursuant to the law, the Department for Environment, Food and Rural Affairs announced its intention to prohibit the live boiling of cephalopods and decapods by 2030.